kaiiam/phd/projects/metadata_planet_microbe_projects/TARA/Tara_notes.md

 [Guidi, L; Morin, P; Coppola, L et al. (2017): Environmental context of all samples from the Tara Oceans Expedition (2009-2013), about nutrients in the targeted environmental feature. ](https://doi.pangaea.de/10.1594/PANGAEA.875575)

 This has the po4 no3 no2 nox sio4 with the 4 quartiles for (what I understand) is all tara samples.
 May want to grab this stuff in addition to #7

+Include in spreadsheet as TARA_nutr

 # 7)